 Frequently Asked Questions

-We know that you probably have a lot of questions about coming to Penn State Law, and we're dedicated to making sure you have all the information you need.
-We've compiled answers to the most frequently asked questions about our program below.
+You probably have a lot of questions before coming to Penn State Law, and we're dedicated to ensuring you have all the information you need.
+We've compiled answers to the most frequently asked questions below.

 A. Congratulations!
 Yes, there are several things you need to do in order to be officially admitted.
-You need to accept our admission by hand in some paperwork which should be attached to the email you received.
-You also need to pay a small amount of deposit fee.
+Please refer to the admittance letter for deposit instructions.

 A. Yes, of course.
 Here’s the procedure: